hgissbkh/EncodEval/README.md

 ## Configuration Files

-Examples of configuration files are available in the [configs/](configs/) folder.
+Configuration files are available in the [configs/](configs/) folder.

 ## Results